westlaker/ngic_test/dockerfiles/README.md

 Make sure it is not enabled.

 `sed -i 's/CFLAGS/#CFLAGS/g' ngic_arm64/config/ng-core_cfg.mk`

+Make sure that the older version of DPDK required by NGIC is used:

+`cd ngic_arm64/dpdk
+git checkout v16.04
+git branch
+cd ../..`

 Now you can use the docker-compose to build the container images: